Mad Sad Glad Retro Template

-You just searched Google for the "Mad Sad Glad Retro"?
-Great, then you've landed in the right place. – The Mad Sad Glad Retro has a fairly similar structure to the What Went Well retrospective.
-However, the Mad Sad Glad agile retrospective uses three typical emotions to make it a bit more interesting.
-Among other things, this also increases the engagement of the team.
-Because everyone likes to have some variety in their routines.
+Did you just search for the “Mad Sad Glad Retro” on Google?
+Great, then you’ve come to the right place. - The Mad Sad Glad Retro has a very similar structure to the What Went Well retrospective.
+However, the agile retrospective Mad Sad Glad uses three typical emotions to make the whole thing a bit more interesting.
+This also increases the engagement of the team.
+Because everyone likes a little variety in their routines.

 Mad Sad Glad Retro